ruuftop/Tolling.Network-PoC/GCPnetwork/README.md

 # Prerequisites
-1. Download the required programs to run hyperledger fabric.
-Visit http://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html and mmake sure to install the appropriate versions for your OS.
+1. Download the required programs to run Hyperledger Fabric.
+Visit http://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html and make sure to install the appropriate versions for your OS.
 2. Install the Google Cloud SDK.
 Follow the steps in this link https://cloud.google.com/sdk/docs/quickstarts.
 3. Use the newly installed gcloud commands to install kubectl here: https://kubernetes.io/docs/tasks/tools/install-kubectl/.
 # Steps